This post may contain affiliate links. As an amazon associate, we earn from qualifying purchases. Find out more in our disclosure.

 Kirkwood is just one of those skiing resorts that makes you want to keep coming back.
 Its beautiful towering mountain is home to many varied trails and slopes for all skill sets.
 Covering these rolling or steep slopes is the finest and “powderiest” snow for miles around.
 So, naturally, Kirkwood is mainly geared towards the more serious and “straight-forward” side of a ski getaway.

 However, at Kirkwood, they know that the earlier you learn to ski, the better.
 Getting your bearing on the slopes at an early age is important for lifelong comfort when zipping down the side of snowy mountains.
 This is why Kirkwood values children’s skiing education more than anything.
-They aim to instruct the new generation of skiers on only the best techniques while instilling them with a love of winter sports.
+They aim to instruct the new generation of skiers on only the best techniques while instilling in them a love of winter sports.

 So, if your kids are little skiing enthusiasts before all else, this might just be the right place for your family.